NuGet/NuGetDocs/NuGet.Docs/Release-Notes/NuGet-3.4.2.md

 ##Fixes

-* Fixed an issue where NuGet.org source was missing in NuGet settings or config after updating to 3.4.1
+* Fixed an issue where NuGet.org source was missing in NuGet settings or config after updating to 3.4.1.
-* Fixed an issue where a casing change to FindPackagesById in 3.4.1 breaks Artifactory
+* Fixed an issue where a casing change to FindPackagesById in 3.4.1 breaks Artifactory.
-* Corrected an issue with FIPS that caused failures with NuGet restore with nuget.exe
+* Corrected an issue with FIPS that caused failures with NuGet restore with nuget.exe.
-* Fixed a crash when browsing sources with invalid icon URL
+* Fixed a crash when browsing sources with invalid icon URL.
-* Fixed an issue with merging versions when results from a source is delayed
+* Fixed issues with merging versions and entries from 'All Sources'.

-For the complete list of fixes and improvements in this release, check out the list of issues [here] (https://github.com/NuGet/Home/issues?utf8=%E2%9C%93&q=is%3Aissue+milestone%3A3.4.2++is%3Aclosed+)
+For the complete list of fixes and improvements in this release, check out the list of issues [here] (https://github.com/NuGet/Home/issues?utf8=%E2%9C%93&q=is%3Aissue+milestone%3A3.4.2++is%3Aclosed+).